The Quayside in Newcastle upon Tyne in 1895

 The Quayside in Newcastle – Photographs

-The photographs below, spanning the years 1880 to 1900, show a viewpoint similar to the one that Grimshaw used for his quayside painting from 1895.
+The photographs below, spanning the years 1880 to 1900, depict a viewpoint similar to the one Grimshaw used for his 1895 quayside painting.

 If you are viewing on a mobile phone, you will see a larger photo if you hold your phone horizontally.